 Module code Descriptive name Ct

-SSLL873 Mini-dissertation 100
+SSLL873 Dissertation 100

 SSLL874 Theory language/literature 40

 SSLL875 Application language/literature 40

-Credit total for the Credit total for the curriculum
+Credit total for the curriculum 180

 V.9.1.9.4 CURRICULUM: SESOTHO DISSERTATION (103 144 - L802V)

 - a) Students only write a dissertation (180 credits) in this curriculum. - b) The title of the dissertation, after it has been approved by the relevant research director, is finally approved by the Faculty Board on recommendation of the relevant school director.